 |Moderate|| 54 US AQI||PM2.5|

-PM2.5 concentration in Kuala Terengganu air is currently 1.3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Kuala Terengganu is currently 2.7 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Thursday, Nov 24|

 Moderate 54 US AQI

 |Sunday, Nov 27|

 Good 37 US AQI